RaphaelHartmann/WienR/README.md

 `w`: the relative starting point

+`t0`: the non-decision time

+`sv`: the inter-trial variability of the drift rate

+`sw`: the inter-trial variability of the relative starting point

+`st0`: the inter-trial variability of the non-decision time

-The length of all arguments must match, except the length is one.
+The length of all arguments must match, except if the length of one is used.
 In case one argument has length one it will be replicated to match the length of the others.

 And three optional arguments: